Master Digital Marketing, WordPress, SEO

 2. Larger Fonts = Better Readability

-Now, this is quite a basic aspect to look on while increasing the content readability.
+Now, this is quite a basic aspect to look at while increasing the content readability.

 The larger font, it would be much easier to read.
 A small font always pinches into the eye and readers could get distracted.

-You don’t want your readers to find a hard time on your website after all user experience became one of the important ranking factors.
+You don’t want your readers to have a hard time on your website after all user experience became one of the important ranking factors.

 This is why most of the bloggers use larger fonts and short sentences.
 Yeah, sentences make the readability even better.